nathancooperjones/us-level/README.md

 **Nate Edit**: I don't agree with the original scale, so I added in the `"Visited & Stayed"` option :)

+This work is deployed on my site [here](https://nathancooperjones.com/us-level/html/us.html)!

 -----